 Nope - they can easily clog drains/pipes and end up in our waterways, and so they're best wrapped up in toilet paper and appropriately disposed of in a sanitary or rubbish bin.

-No, tampons should only be used inside the vagina to absorb menstrual flow on the days when you are bleeding.
-Discharge is a completely normal bodily function (and, a sign that your body is working as it should be.
+Also a big no-no. Tampons should only be used inside the vagina to absorb menstrual flow on the days when you are bleeding.
+Discharge is a completely normal bodily function (and, a sign that your body is working as it should be!
 More on discharge from our The Moxie Periodic Table resident Gyno, Dr. Pav, HERE) but if you're concerned about it, you might want to wear a panty liner, instead.

-We’re just gonna call it, Moxettes – there is a LOT of talk and marketing puffery around this, but there is no solid evidence to suggest that either is ‘better for you’, health wise.
+We’re just gonna tell it to ya straight, Moxettes – there's a lot of talk and 'marketing puffery' around this, but there is no solid evidence to suggest that organic or non-organic (or any type of tampon, for that matter), is ‘better for you’, health wise.
 There are no scientifically proven ‘health benefits’ associated with using a product made of a particular fibre.
 Both organic and non-organic tampons carry the same risks associated with their use (i.e. Toxic Shock Syndrome).
 It really comes down to personal preference.
 Tampons are very heavily regulated in countries like Australia, where all tampons on the market must comply with very strict standards in order to be sold.

 Put simply, no. This isn’t a thing.
 Don't believe the hype!

 We recommend using tampons within five years of purchase and keeping them away from moisture.

 Anything we missed, or still want to know more?
 Shoot us a note at email@example.com and we'll do our best to help.